This article is the second in a series. Said series goes :

 Under the leadership of King Myran, the Inhumans went looking for a refuge.
 Possibly because they had lost their Atlantean benefactors.

-The Great Refuge was a small island in the Northern Atlantic.
+The Great Refuge was a small island in Northern Atlantic.
 There they founded the gleaming city of Attilan, where almost all Inhumans lived.

 (Scenes in Inhumanity depict Attilan atop a mountain with huge cliffs, on land.
 It is thus possible that the island was the second Great Refuge, and not the first as commonly thought.